Inside Out connected Care Professionals in three care homes in Waltham Forest with Magic Me artists from March – July 2021.

 - Scrap books that celebrated residents past and present.

 - Bread tasting activities to elicit memories, tell stories and start conversations.

 Read more about the project and our learning here.

-Artists Chuck Blue Lowry and Paula Varjack with Care Professionals from George Mason Lodge, Leytonstone
+Artists Chuck Blue Lowry and Paula Varjack with care staff from George Mason Lodge, Leytonstone

-Artist Georgia Akbar with Care Professionals from Alliston Road Care Home, Walthamstow
+Artist Georgia Akbar with care staff from Alliston Road Care Home, Walthamstow

-Artists Ishwari Bhalerao & Leonie Rousham (Kneed) with Care Professionals from Mapleton Road Care Home, Chingford
+Artists Ishwari Bhalerao & Leonie Rousham (Kneed) with care staff from Mapleton Road Care Home, Chingford